L. Tolstoy and Dostoyevsky

-L. Tolstoy and Dostoyevsky was a literary essay (often referred to as a literary-critical essay) written by Dmitry Merezhkovsky and published between 1900 and 1901 in Mir Iskusstva magazine.
-The essay explored a comparison between the creativity and worldview of Leo Tolstoy and that of Fyodor Dostoevsky.
-The author worked on his research from 1898 to 1902 and its publication coincided with Leo Tolstoy's excommunication by Most Holy Synod and drew wide public response.
+L. Tolstoy and Dostoyevsky is a literary essay written by Dmitry Merezhkovsky, comparing the creativity and worldview of the Russian authors Leo Tolstoy and Fyodor Dostoevsky.
+Published between 1900 and 1901 in Mir Iskusstva magazine, it was based on research Merezhkovsky conducted from 1898 to 1902.
+Its publication coincided with Leo Tolstoy's excommunication by Most Holy Synod and drew wide public response.
 L. Tolstoy and Dostoyevsky is considered the most significant work of Merezhkovsky in the genre of literary research and was subsequently recognized as the most detailed and accurate study of Leo Tolstoy's work.

-The work was partly devoted to the history of Russian literature, but also reflected the author's changing perception of the world.
+The essay is partly devoted to the history of Russian literature, but also reflects Merezhovsky's changing perception of the world.
 The ideological basis for the essay was founded upon the dilemma between Christianity and Paganism.
 Alexander Men noted that Tolstoy was described as a pagan "a secret seer of flesh", which was contrary to the "seer of spirit" of Fyodor Dostoyevsky.
 In his research, Merezhovsky continued to look for a synthesis between the Old Testament, which spoke of the flesh, and the New Testament, which spoke of the spirit.

-D.S.Merezhovsky was not the first author to analyse the work of L.N.Tolstoy.
+Merezhovsky was not the first author to analyse the work of Tolstoy.
 In 1856, Nikolay Chernyshevsky wrote the article "Childhood and Adolescence.
 War Stories by Count Leo Tolstoy".
-Dmitry Pisarev wrote the articles "Lapses into Immature Thought" about the narratives "Childhood", "Adoloscence", "Youth" and "Old Nobility" regarding the novel "War and Peace".
-Analyses of L.Tolstoy's creativity were also carried out by contemporaries Nikolay Nekrasov, Saltykov-Schedrin, Nikolay Mikhaylovsky, Maxim Gorky, and Veresaev, however Merezhovsky was later recognized by many as providing the most detailed and thorough analysis of them all.
+Dmitry Pisarev wrote the articles "Lapses into Immature Thought" about the narratives "Childhood", "Adoloscence", "Youth"; and "Old Nobility" regarding the novel "War and Peace".
+Analyses of Tolstoy were also carried out by contemporaries Nikolay Nekrasov, Saltykov-Schedrin, Nikolay Mikhaylovsky, Maxim Gorky, and Veresaev, however Merezhovsky was later recognized by many as providing the most detailed and thorough analysis of them all.